nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Bottom-up Dynamic Programming

-Let’s try to populate our `dp[]` array from the above solution, working in the <i>bottom-up fashion</i>.
+Let’s try to populate our `dp[]` array from the above solutionMimicPQ, working in the <i>bottom-up fashion</i>.
 As we saw in the above code, we were trying to find the minimum jumps needed to reach every index (if it is within the range) from the current index.
 We can use this fact to populate our array.

 As we know, every index within the range of current index can be reached in one jump.
 Therefore, we can say that we can reach every index (within the range of current index) in: